XyrenTheCoder/replicada-python/README.md

 - this file may cause lags to your computer

-- this file may lead to unexpected actions
+- this file may lead to unexpected results